Improved Regularization and Robustness for Fine-tuning in Neural Networks: Experiments

 \subsection{Experimental results}

 \textbf{Improved regularization for transfer learning.} We report the test accuracy of fine-tuning ResNet-101 on seven data sets in Table \ref{tab:finetuning_res}.
 We observe that our method performs the best among six regularized fine-tuning methods on average.
-Our proposed layer-wise regularization method provides an improvement of $\mathbf{1.76\%}$ on average over distance-based regularization~\cite{gouk2020distance}.
+Our proposed layer-wise regularization method achieves an average improvement of $\mathbf{1.76\%}$ over distance-based regularization~\cite{gouk2020distance}.
 In particular, our approach outperforms $\ell^2$-PGM by $\mathbf{2 \sim 3\%}$ on both Stanford-Dogs and MIT-Indoor data sets.
 This suggests that adding appropriate distance constraints for all the layers is better than applying only one constraint to the top layers.
 In Table \ref{tab:compare_norm} (cf. Section \ref{sec:ablation_study}), we note that using the MARS norm of \citet{gouk2020distance} yields comparable results to using the $\ell_2$ norm with our approach.

-Next, we apply our approach to medical image classification, a more distant transfer task (relative to the source data set ImageNet).
+Next, we apply our approach to medical image classification, a more distant transfer task (relative to the source dataset ImageNet).
 We report the mean AUROC (averaged over predicting all 14 labels) on the ChestX-ray14 data set in Table~\ref{tab:chexnet_results} (cf. Section \ref{sec:extended_exp}).
 With layer-wise regularization, we see an $\bm{0.39\%}$ improvement over the baseline methods.
 Finally, we extend our approach to text classification.
-The results are consistent with the above and can be found in Table \ref{tab:text_res} (cf. Section \ref{sec:extended_exp}).
+The results are consistent with the above and are presented in Table \ref{tab:text_res} (see Section \ref{sec:extended_exp}).